Town centre public realm works

 With the proud landscape and culture of a silk town.

 You were soon in my heart with your creative edge, passionate people and cobbled

 Streets nestling in the hills.
 Here we've flourished, and cried, and grown, and lost.

 And throughout it all, there's been you, constant: stone, and hills, and rain,

 The commissioning of this scheme follows Cheshire East Council’s approval of the Macclesfield town centre strategic regeneration framework, which sets out a vision for the town centre as a place which celebrates its quirkiness.
 Articulating the council’s long-term commitment to Macclesfield, the framework is intended to provide the development sector with the confidence and certainty needed to bring forward investment, jobs and economic growth.

-The approved designs (PDF, 714KB) The aim is to transform the street.
+The approved designs (PDF, 714KB) should transform the street.

 Investment in the area is hoped will encourage further investment in neighbouring private property, such as Craven House.